top of page

 VISA

-Visa required?
 Yes!
-Visa is required
+Visa is required.

-Types of visa?
-Tourist visa (Multiple visa)
+Tourist visa (Multiple visa).

 COMMUNICATION

-Local sim card?
-Local sim card is provided
+Local sim card is provided.

-Internet: Internet modem provided and return after the program.
+Internet modem provided and return after the program.

 VACCINATIONS